Eddie Rosario Preview, Player Props: Braves vs. Dodgers

-On Friday, Eddie Rosario (hitting .382 in his past 10 games) and the Atlanta Braves play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 10:10 PM ET.
+The Atlanta Braves, including Eddie Rosario and his .657 slugging percentage over his past 10 games, battle starter Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Dodgers.
+In his most recent appearance, he went 1-for-3 with an RBI against the Dodgers.

 Eddie Rosario Game Info & Props vs. the Dodgers